 Lifeline Telecommunications Program

-Lifeline is a federal program that provides a $9.25 monthly discount on phone or internet service to eligible households.
-Vermont’s Universal Service Fund (VUSF) provides an additional discount on telephone service only, and the amount varies between companies depending upon the provider and the cost of service, but may not exceed $4.25 per month or the amount of the VUSF credit you receive as of November 1, 2017.
-For more information about each program, please visit the Lifeline Telecommunications Program webpage.
+Lifeline is a federal program that provides to eligible households a $5.25 monthly discount on phone-only service or phone and internet bundled service that meets the minimum service standards for voice service, or a $9.25 monthly discount for internet-only service or bundled voice and internet service that meets the minimum service standards for internet service.
+Vermont’s Universal Service Fund (VUSF) provides an additional discount on telephone service only; the amount varies depending on the provider and the cost of service, but may not exceed $4.25 per month or the amount of the VUSF credit you received as of November 1, 2017.
+For more information, please visit the Lifeline Telecommunications Program webpage.

 Programs for Consumers with Disabilities

 Vermont offers consumers with disabilities several programs to help stay connected to the telephone system.
-Please see the Assistance for Persons with Disabilities webpage for more information.
+Please see the Resources for People with Disabilities webpage for more information.

 Heating Fuel (Group Discounts)

-There are several fuel-group organizations that help their members save money by jointly purchasing heating fuel at discounted rates negotiated with commercial fuel dealers.
-These include (but are not necessarily limited to): Energy Co-op of Vermont; Ruth Clark Fuel Group (call 802-433-6317); and VHeat Fuel Buying Program (through the Vermont State Employees Credit Union).
+There are several fuel-group organizations that help their members save money by purchasing heating fuel in bulk at discounted rates negotiated with commercial fuel dealers.
+These include (but are not necessarily limited to): Energy Co-op of Vermont, Ruth Clark Fuel Group (802-433-6317), and VHeat Fuel Buying Program (through the Vermont State Employees Credit Union).